-The proposed car parking standards for residential development are set out in Table 2.
-The standards apply equally to market and affordable housing.

-For residential development car parking below the maximum standard will only be deemed appropriate where there will be no adverse impact on on-street parking arising from the development.
+- 2.3.1 The proposed car parking standards for residential development are set out in Table 2.
+The standards apply equally to market and affordable housing. - 2.3.2 Parking provision which meets the maximum standard will be appropriate in most circumstances.
+For residential development car parking below the standard will only be allowed where there will be no adverse impact on on-street parking arising from the development.
 This may be because one or more of the following criteria are met:

-- (i) there is sufficient capacity for on-street parking (whether within an RPZ or not) without detrimentally affecting the safety and convenience of other residents and occupiers; - (ii) it is a Residents' Parking Zone but a S106 agreement will be put in place to waive or reduce the residents' rights to parking permits (see below); - (iii) there is no on-street parking in the vicinity of the development; - (iv) the development includes a 'car club', secured through a S106 agreement; - (v) the development includes garage spaces; - (vi) the development meets other planning objectives and will not result in a worsening of the parking situation.
+(i) there is sufficient capacity for on-street parking (whether within a Resident's Parking Zone or not) without detrimentally affecting the safety and convenience of other residents and occupiers;

+(ii) it is a RPZ but a S106 agreement will be put in place to waive or reduce the residents' rights to parking permits (see below);

+(iii) there is no on-street parking permitted in the vicinity of the development (so there is no potential for on-street parking to detrimentally affect the safety and convenience of other residents and occupiers);

+(iv) the development includes a 'car club', secured through a S106 agreement;

+(v) the development includes garage spaces;

+(vi) the development meets other planning objectives and would not unacceptably worsen the parking situation.

-If criteria (ii), (iii) or (iv) are met then it is expected that the development will only appeal to those households with a level of car ownership that can be accommodated on-site.
+- 2.3.3 If criteria (ii), (iii) or (iv) are met then it is expected that the development will only appeal to those households with a level of car ownership that can be accommodated on-site.
 Alternatively, the applicant may be able to demonstrate that there is regularly significant off-street parking available without displacing significant numbers of other vehicles.
-In any such cases, the Council will need to be satisfied that the development won't result in an overspill of parking onto nearby streets where parking controls are weaker.

-Garage spaces will not be taken into account in assessing proposed parking provision against the maximum standards set out in this document.
+In any such cases, the Council will need to be satisfied that the development will not result in an overspill of parking onto nearby streets where parking controls are weaker.
+In some instances, there may be particular urban design issues such as the reuse of a listed building which, in accordance with criteria (vi), would justify car parking below the maximum standard' - 2.3.4 Garage spaces will not be taken into account in assessing proposed parking provision against the maximum standards set out in this document.
 However, where garages are provided, the applicant can propose a reduced provision of spaces (i.e. below the maximum) that reflects the garage parking.
-The Council will need to be convinced that the garages are sufficiently large, accessible and safe that they will be utilised.

-2 This includes the town centres but also any such facilities on retail and business parks (where it could be presented as a rationale for not meeting the maximum standard).

-The applicant should provide the total number of spaces suggested by the development mix (i.e. the number of units of different sizes) unless a lower number is justified as discussed above.
+The Council will need to be convinced that the garages are sufficiently large, accessible and safe and sure that they can be utilised. - 2.3.5 The applicant should provide the total number of spaces suggested by the development mix (i.e. the number of units of different sizes) unless a lower number is justified as discussed above.
 However, the applicant may wish to redistribute the spaces between the dwellings to meet site or development-specific circumstances.
-Notwithstanding this, the Council would want to be assured that adequate parking was available for any affordable housing component.
+Notwithstanding this, the Council would want to be assured that adequate parking was provided across the site for all housing types particularly for any affordable housing component.
 This should be to the satisfaction of the partner Registered Social Landlord where this is known at the time of the application.